cavanes1/ColTools/README.md

 # ColTools
 This is a set of codes that work for any molecule while using COLUMBUS.

+## Curve plots

+### extractenergies.py
+Extracts MCSCF energies and number of iterations to convergence from each subdirectory of the current directory.

+### CIEE.py
+Extracts MRCI energies and number of iterations to convergence from each subdirectory of the current directory.

+### MCSCF.ipynb
+Example Jupyter notebook that generates a potential energy curve from extracted energy file.

 ## Conical intersection search

 ### enerview.py